inc2734/snow-monkey-editor/readme.txt

 6. Hide on smartphone size or tablet size or PC size.
 7. Hide by user roles.
 8. Edit lock by user roles.
+9. Publish setting
+10. Unpublish setting
-9. Alert
+11. Alert
-10. Alert (Remark)
+12. Alert (Remark)
-11. Alert (Success)
+13. Alert (Success)
-12. Alert (Warning)
+14. Alert (Warning)
-13. Fluid shapes 1
+15. Fluid shapes 1
-14. Fluid shapes 2
+16. Fluid shapes 2
-15. Fluid shapes 3
+17. Fluid shapes 3
-16. Post-it
+18. Post-it
-17. Post-it (Narrow)
+19. Post-it (Narrow)
-18. Shadowed
+20. Shadowed
-19. Speech
+21. Speech

 == Changelog ==

+= 0.4.0 =
+* Add the extension that publish setting for each blocks.
+* Add the extension that unpublish setting for each blocks.

 = 0.3.0 =
-* Add a extension that block edit lock by user roles.
+* Add the extension that block edit lock by user roles.

 = 0.2.4 =
 * Change display condition of format popover.